Yachting New Zealand positions available

 - Excellent organisation and time management skills, a positive attitude and ability to work independently as well as being a part of a team.

 - Excellent computer skills (MS Word, Excel, email, social media and website)

-- The roles will require communication between race and LTS coaches to ensure both programmes are run effectively
+- The role will require communication between Race and LTS Coaches to ensure both programmes are run effectively

-The coach can expect between 30 and 40 hours per week.
-Most sessions run after school and on weekends, with day-long programmes during school holidays.
-Week day school coaching at times will also be required.
+Coaches can expect between 30 and 40 hours per week.
+Programmes run week day time, after school and on weekends, with day long programmes during school holidays.
 Some travel to regattas will also be required.

 Onsite shared accommodation is available and shared use of a club car.

 Reply to Lynne at email@example.com